How to Tell Who Supports SMTP TLS for Email Transmission

 Once again you will need to repeat this telnet step for each email server listed in the MX records to be sure that TLS support is enabled on all servers processing email for email address in that domain.

-SMTP TLS Lookup Tool: LuxSci provides a free tool that does all of these steps for your.
+SMTP TLS Lookup Tool: LuxSci provides a free tool that does all of these steps for your, including checking for HIPAA-compliant strong TLS support.
 Use our TLS Checker tool to see if all of the MX records for any domain support TLS or not.